 [Space for signatures and comments from the employee]

-Best Practices For Employee Reprimands
+Best Practices For Writing Up An Employee

 Having a template for employee write-ups is a good start, but there are plenty more factors that employers and managers need to consider regarding reprimands.
 Use the following best practices to maximize the effectiveness of your efforts.